Wednesday, 23 March 2016

 Thursday 17th March 2016

-I have done many fabulous walks around Britain and Ireland, but there is one walk that I have a lot of affection for, and not because it is the best.
+I have done many fabulous walks around Britain and Ireland, but there is one walk that I have done more than any other and have a lot of affection for, and not because it is the best.
 It doesn’t go up a great mountain, and it doesn’t have stunning views.
 It is a very short walk that only takes me about an hour, and basically involves walking along a country lane.
-The reason that I have so much affection for it is that it is local.
+The reason I have so much affection for it is that it is local.
 Whenever the sun is shining, and I have a spare hour (or even when I don’t), I can just nip out of my house and within a couple of minutes I’m walking in the countryside along this quiet country lane.
-It is ideal for a summer's evening, or a
+It is ideal for a summer's evening, or a winter's afternoon.
+It is a walk that I have done many times since moving into my present house, and when the sun is shining I will do the walk many more times.
+There is nothing better than being outside, enjoying fresh air and countryside in the sunshine, and it is a perfect antidote to the stresses of everyday life.

 At the Glen Parva Manor I turned right towards the ford over the River Sence, but after passing an ancient moat behind the fifteenth century manor house, now a gastro pub, last week I turned right into Alison’s Acre.
 This is a small wildlife area next to the river that was donated to the parish by a local family in memory of their daughter who was killed in a road accident.
 It is a lovely little field that is sometimes flooded by the river and when I last did this walk, just a week ago, when I should have been writing this blog, there were still several pools of river water dotted around the field from the last time it had flooded.
 Over the river a clear path between hedgerows heads towards the village of Blaby.
-In the spring this path is adorned with celandines, however I was a little too early for that last week as there weren’t many between the hedges yet, but the fields on the other side of the hedge were ablaze with these delightful yellow flowers.
+In the spring this path is adorned with celandines, however I was a little too early for that last week as there weren’t many flowers between the hedges yet, but the fields on the other side of the hedge were ablaze with these yellow delights.

-At the end of this narrow, little path is the outskirts of Blaby, so when I reached this point I turned left onto the start of Mill Lane, which is simply a country lane that connects Blaby with South Wigston.
+At the end of this narrow, little path I reached the outskirts of Blaby, so when I reached this point I turned left onto the start of Mill Lane, which is simply a country lane that connects Blaby with South Wigston.
 It isn’t a through route for cars, but there is a bridlepath.
-The only cars that go along Mill Lane are those that are accessing the stables and farms that come off the road, and that consequently means most of the traffic is either on foot, on cycle, or on horseback.
+The only cars that go along Mill Lane are those are accessing the stables and farms that come off the road, and that consequently means most of the traffic is either on foot, on cycle, or on horseback.
 On my walk last week I also passed snowdrops that were past their best and daffodils that were not yet in flower, but it doesn’t matter which wild flowers are in bloom as it is always simply a pleasure to be out walking again even if it only for an hour.
 I had quickly got away from whatever was troubling me at home and within a short time I was able to serenely stroll down this quiet lane.
 The turning to the ford soon came up on the left, which I would have come up if I’d not gone through Alison’s Acre.

 This may not be the most spectacular, or stunning, walk in the world, but it does have several redeeming features in that it is quiet, peaceful and local.
 It gives me a chance to unwind and to enjoy the sunshine and the countryside.
 There is nothing better than being able to get out of the house and within a couple of minutes be walking in the countryside in peaceful surroundings.
 This is my local, my go-to walk when I need to unwind and as such it is second to none.